• Werner University Center

 • Have children

 Want to get connected with other nontraditional students and use the Makerspace items?
-The lounge (located near the bottom of the stairs on the first floor of the University Center) provides a comfortable atmosphere for study, discussion, creating things with Makerspace items or relaxation.
-It is also a great place to find out about upcoming events,color, put together puzzles, etc. In addition to informational bulletin boards, there is also a microwave oven, sink, computers and fridge, all of which are available for student use.
+The lounge (located near the bottom of the stairs on the first floor of the Werner University Center) provides a comfortable atmosphere for study, discussion, creating things with Makerspace items, or relaxation.
+It is also a great place to find out about upcoming events, color, put together puzzles, and more.
+In addition to informational bulletin boards, there is also a microwave oven, sink, computers, and fridge, all of which are available for student use.

-A limited number of lockers are available for rent by nontraditional students.
+A limited number of lockers are available for nontraditional students to rent.
 The lockers are located in the Nontraditional Student Lounge and can be rented on a term-by-term basis.
 To rent a locker, visit the Werner University Center Information Desk on the 2nd floor.

 This service provides a system for family members to get in touch with a student during the school day in emergency situations.
-WOU Students provide information about their current class schedule so that in case of emergency, children, child care providers, or family members can call and have a message delivered to the student in the classroom.
+WOU students provide information about their current class schedule so children, child care providers, or family members can call and have a message delivered to the student in the classroom in case of emergency.
+If you are interested, fill out the Emergency Locator Service form.
 The form needs to be updated each term.
 A must for parents!
-If you are interested, click HERE

 Campus Resources